jlu5/SupyPlugins/RelayNext/README.md

 RelayNext supports relaying the following non-PRIVMSG events: joins, kicks, mode changes, nick changes, parts, quits, and topic changes.
 Each of these can be turned on and off using configuration variables, and have the following defaults:

-- `config plugins.RelayNext.events.relayjoins`: True
+- `config plugins.RelayNext.events.relayjoins`: `True`
-- `config plugins.RelayNext.events.relaykicks`: True
+- `config plugins.RelayNext.events.relaykicks`: `True`
-- `config plugins.RelayNext.events.relaymodes`: True
+- `config plugins.RelayNext.events.relaymodes`: `True`
-- `config plugins.RelayNext.events.relaynicks`: True
+- `config plugins.RelayNext.events.relaynicks`: `True`
-- `config plugins.RelayNext.events.relayparts`: True
+- `config plugins.RelayNext.events.relayparts`: `True`
-- `config plugins.RelayNext.events.relayquits`: True
+- `config plugins.RelayNext.events.relayquits`: `True`
-- `config plugins.RelayNext.events.relaytopics`: False
+- `config plugins.RelayNext.events.relaytopics`: `False`

 Note: Topic relaying will only show topic *changes* in a channel. **It does not, and can not sync topics between channels!**

 ### Ignoring users
-RelayNext uses Supybot's built in ignore system, but you can set which kinds of messages you want to ignore from ignored users using `config plugins.RelayNext.events.userignored`.
+RelayNext uses Supybot's built in ignore system.
+However, you can set which messages you want to ignore using `config plugins.RelayNext.events.userignored`.

-This key takes a space separated list, and defaults to ignoring `PRIVMSG` and `MODE`. **If you want to disable this ignore feature, simply set the value blank: `config plugins.RelayNext.events.userignored ""`**
+This key takes a space separated list, and defaults to ignoring `PRIVMSG` and `MODE`. **If you want to disable ignore, simply set this value blank: `config plugins.RelayNext.events.userignored ""`**

+### Highlight prevention
+One annoying aspect of relays is that when someone is on multiple relayed channels with the same nick, they will be spammed with highlights whenever they speak.
+RelayNext can mitigate this behavior (for some clients) by prefixing all nicks with a hyphen (`-`).
+We don't know why this works, but it just does!

+You can turn this prefixing on via:
+* `config plugins.RelayNext.noHighlight True`

+### Flood prevention *(experimental)*
+RelayNext has experimental flood prevention built in, though it's not quite reliable yet.

+To turn it on:
+* `config plugins.RelayNext.antiflood.enable True`

+You can then configure various the various options: `plugins.RelayNext.antiflood.maximum`, `plugins.RelayNext.antiflood.seconds`, and `plugins.RelayNext.antiflood.timeout`

+### Toggling colors and hostmask display

+You can enable/disable colors via the configuration variable `plugins.RelayNext.color`, and hostmask display via `plugins.RelayNext.hostmasks`.